pizzeys/pizzeys.github.io/content/posts/how-i-hack-php-apps.md

-Coincidentally I have also switched my main development machine from Linux to Windows as well, so my mission was clear - can I get an awesome PHP audit environment, that runs on Windows, has a real debuggger, and doesn't rely on any heavyweight tools?
+Coincidentally I have also switched my main development machine from Linux to Windows as well, so my mission was clear - can I get an awesome PHP audit environment, that runs on Windows, has a real debugger, and doesn't rely on any heavyweight tools?

 * **Step 0: Have a local environment for running PHP.**